 - If someone got a temporary residence permit (‘ideiglenes tartózkodásra jogosító igazolás’), can she/he still apply for temporary protection status?

 Yes, if the said person is a Ukrainian national or refugee or a stateless person and their family members.
 The temporary residence permit will then be withdrawn.

 Material and financial support relating to temporary protection status /questions on employment

-Can the Hungarian Helsinki Committee help people fleeing Ukraine to get accomodation and advise them on the state support they could get?
+- Can the Hungarian Helsinki Committee help people fleeing Ukraine to get accommodation and advise them on the state support they could get?

 Although we try our best to respond to all inquiries, our expertise concerns legal matters concerning the procedure and content of temporary protection.
 To answer questions regarding the social welfare system, we advise you to contact the Menedék Association at email@example.com.

 - Should one ask for accommodation when applying for temporary protection?